-CCC 309-314 Providence and the scandal of evil
+• CCC 309-314 Providence and the scandal of evil

-Jesse Tree Overview <<< Jacob | Moses >>>
+<<< Jacob | Moses >>>

-Jesse Tree, Day 11 - Moses
+Jesse Tree, Day 10 - Moses

-Symbols: Baby in Basket, Stone Tablets, Burning Bush, Red Sea, Cloud, Manna, Ark of the Covenant hand of God on Mount Sinai.
+Symbols: Baby in Basket, Stone Tablets, Burning Bush, Red Sea, Cloud, Manna, Ark of the Covenant people, out of Egypt to the Promised Land.
+Later, he received the Ten Commandments from the hand of God on Mount Sinai.

 God replied to Moses: I am who I am.
 Then he added: This is what you will tell the Israelites: I AM has sent me to you.
 God spoke further to Moses: This is what you will say to the Israelites: The LORD, the God of your ancestors, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.
-This is my name forever; this is my title for all generations.
-(Exodus 3:14-15)
+This is my name forever; this is my title for all generations (Ex 3:14-15).